Weakky/git-stack-sync/README.md

 #    Check out the branch you need to edit.
 git checkout feat-part-1

-# 2. Make your changes and amend them to the last commit.
+# 2. Make your changes and stage them.
 echo "a fix" >> file1.txt
 git add file1.txt
-git commit --amend --no-edit
-# Alternatively, you can just run `gss amend` after adding the file.

-# 3. Your commit hash for `feat-part-1` has now changed, making
-#    `feat-part-2` out of date.
-Run `restack`.
+# 3. Run `gss amend`.
+It will amend the commit and automatically restack
+#    any descendant branches (`feat-part-2`) for you.
-gss restack
+gss amend --yes
-# ➡️  Restacking branches on top of 'feat-part-1'...
+# ➡️  Amending changes to the last commit on 'feat-part-1'...
+# 🟢 Commit amended successfully.
+# ➡️  Checking stack integrity to find point of divergence...
+# 🟡 Warning: Detected stack divergence at 'feat-part-1'.
+Restacking descendants...
-#    Detected subsequent stack: feat-part-2
+#    Will restack the following branches: feat-part-2
-# ➡️  Rebasing 'feat-part-2' onto 'feat-part-1'...
+# 🟢 Restack complete.
 # ➡️  Finishing operation...
 # 🟢 Operation complete.